8th May, 2024

 You can't combine half days either.
 For example, if you do 8 hours work on a Monday.
 That's one working day.
 If you do the same 8 hours work, but carry out 4 hours on a Tuesday, and 4 hours on a Wednesday, that's two working days.

 For example, a project lasting 6 weeks with construction work occurring Monday – Friday (5 x 6 = 30) will come in just under the 30-day threshold.
-However, the same project with Fridays work spread across Friday morning and Saturday morning (6 x 6 = 36) will be over 30 working days.
+However, the same project with Friday's work spread across Friday morning and Saturday morning (6 x 6 = 36) will be over 30 working days.

 Now, don't forget, under CDM 2015, your project is only notifiable for the 30 working day threshold if you also have more than 20 workers on-site at any point.
+A lot of smaller projects might not have this number of workers, but even if you don't reach 20 workers, you still need to consider the person-day threshold.

 500 person days